 So we’re not asking you to pay for our vacation, but we are asking if you want us to come talk, teach gentle running techniques and the true benefits of actually walking and running barefoot, along with some Yoga sessions, maybe some SUP?
 If so, donations are not required, but would certainly be appreciated.

 So you might want to wait to donate

 after you have enjoyed

 Ken Bob’s Play-Fun-Shop

 BarefootRunning.com, YogaBarefoot.com, and PsychoKay.com and me personally, are footing the bill for the travel on this trip (which means it will likely be operating at a loss).
-However, It would be nice to receive some form of voluntary contributions from hosts/attendees at Ken Bob’s Play-Fun-Shops in each location.
-Keep in mind that we would not be holding these stops unless you invited us and because you believe there would be some value in learning from Barefoot Ken Bob and Cathy (and maybe PsychoKay too?).
-And if you went to almost any other coach, for such an event you might be required to pay hundreds of dollars per person.
+However, It would be nice to receive some form of voluntary contributions from hosts and attendees at Ken Bob’s Play-Fun-Shops in each location.
+Keep in mind that in most cases we would not be holding these Play-Fun-Shops unless you invited us and because you believe there would be some value in learning from or being inspired by Barefoot Ken Bob and Cathy (and maybe PsychoKay too?).
+If you went to almost any other coach, for such an event they would probably charge hundreds of dollars per person per session.

 In other words, if you ask us to stop in your area, don’t gripe that we are asking for donations.
 We do not enjoy asking!
 But we do enjoy meeting with you, and would rather ask for donations than require several hundreds of dollars from each participant, and leave out those who cannot afford.

 There will be no minimum attendance, no minimum donations required at each stop.
 However, we will determine which cities we stop in, based on how far out of our way they are along the way, and how many people express an interest.